Nameserver Basics: What is an Authoritative Server? What is a Recursive Server?

 Conversely, people sometimes are confused into thinking that their servers are not authoritative because there is no delegation to them.
 However, there is nothing preventing a nameserver operator from configuring their server to provide an authoritative answer for a zone for which they have not been delegated authority, and many operators choose to do this for a variety of reasons.
 Those servers are performing an authoritative function.

-Slave servers, even though they receive a copy of their zone data from a master server, still answer queries authoritatively from locally stored zone data and not by recursing.
-Slave servers are authoritative servers for the zones they are slaving.
+Secondary servers, even though they receive a copy of their zone data from a primary server, still answer queries authoritatively from locally stored zone data and not by recursing.
+Secondary servers are authoritative servers for the zones they are publishing.